 Academic and administrative departments provide a wide range of positions for students during each academic year.
-Application for these positions can be made either through Student Employment or the administrative officers of the departments.
+Application for these positions can be made either through Student Employment or the administrative offices of the departments.
 Because these positions open at various times during the year, persistence will be your best ally in landing one of them.
-Among the positions normally available are:
+Academic departments may have opportunities for students to participate in research programs.
+Duties may vary in scope and complexity and may include computer programming, data acquisition and analysis, instrumentation operation, report preparation, and direct participation in experimental and theoretical research.
+Students who are interested in pursuing a research program are encouraged to speak with faculty members working in relevant disciplines.